mayswind/ezBookkeeping-Website/exchange_rates.md

 > Reference: [https://nbp.pl/en/statistic-and-financial-reporting/rates/](https://nbp.pl/en/statistic-and-financial-reporting/rates/)

 The base currency is Polish złoty (`PLN`).
-The daily exchange rates are usually updated between 11:45 CET and 12:15 CET on every working day.
+The daily exchange rates are usually updated between 11:45 CET (Central European Time) and 12:15 CET on every working day.
 The weekly exchange rates are usually updated on Wednesdays.

 This data source supports 148 currencies, and all currencies are as follows: